Diana-dot-alt/api-call/README.md

 # API-CALL

-## Author & Course
+## Student Name & Course
 Diana Esguerra
 III - BSIT - B

 ---

 ## Project Description
-API- CALL is a simple RESTful API built using Laravel.
+API-CALL is a web-based RESTful API developed using Laravel.
-This project allows users to manage student records through CRUD operations (Create, Read, Update, Delete).
-It supports JSON responses and API testing using Postman.
+The project is designed to perform CRUD (Create, Read, Update, Delete) operations for managing student records efficiently.
+It uses JSON responses for data communication and supports API testing through Postman.

 ### Features
 - Get All Students